Multifractality meets entanglement: relation for non-ergodic extended states: Abstract

 \section{Abstract}

-In this work we establish a relation between entanglement entropy and fractal dimension $D$ of generic many-body wavefunctions, by generalizing the result of Don N. Page [Phys.
+In this work we establish a relation between entanglement entropy and fractal dimension $D$ of generic many-body wave functions, by generalizing the result of Don N. Page [Phys.
 Rev. Lett.
 71, 1291] to the case of {\it sparse} random pure states (S-RPS).
 These S-RPS living in a Hilbert space of size $N$ are defined as normalized vectors with only $N^D$ ($0 \le D \le 1$) random non-zero elements.
 For $D=1$ these states used by Page represent ergodic states at infinite temperature.
-However, for $0<D<1$ the S-RPS are non-ergodic and fractal as they are confined in a vanishing ratio $N^D$ of the full Hilbert space.
-Both analytically and numerically, we show that the mean entanglement entropy ${\mathcal{S}_1}(A)$ of a sub-system $A$, with Hilbert space dimension $N_A$, scales as $\overline{\mathcal{S}_1}(A)\sim D\ln N$ for small fractal dimensions $D$, $N^D< N_A$.
+However, for $0<D<1$ the S-RPS are non-ergodic and fractal as they are confined in a vanishing ratio $N^D/N$ of the full Hilbert space.
+Both analytically and numerically, we show that the mean entanglement entropy ${\mathcal{S}_1}(A)$ of a subsystem $A$, with Hilbert space dimension $N_A$, scales as $\overline{\mathcal{S}_1}(A)\sim D\ln N$ for small fractal dimensions $D$, $N^D< N_A$.
 Remarkably, $\overline{\mathcal{S}_1}(A)$ saturates at its thermal (Page) value at infinite temperature, $\overline{\mathcal{S}_1}(A)\sim \ln N_A$ at larger $D$.
-Consequently, we provide an example when the entanglement entropy takes an ergodic value even though the wavefunction is highly non-ergodic.
-Finally, we generalize our results to Renyi entropies $\mathcal{S}_q(A)$ with $q>1$ and also show that their fluctuations have ergodic behavior in narrower vicinity of the ergodic state, $D=1$.
+Consequently, we provide an example when the entanglement entropy takes an ergodic value even though the wave function is highly non-ergodic.
+Finally, we generalize our results to Renyi entropies $\mathcal{S}_q(A)$ with $q>1$ and to genuine multifractal states and also show that their fluctuations have ergodic behavior in narrower vicinity of the ergodic state, $D=1$.

 \textit{Introduction}-- The success of classical statistical physics is based on the concept of ergodicity, which allows the description of complex systems by the knowledge of only few thermodynamic parameters~\cite{landau2013statistical, boltzmann1896vorlesungen}.
 In quantum realm the paradigm of ergodicity is much less understood and its characterization is now an active research front.